JiriTrecak/Warp/README.md

 # Warp

-Insanely easy-to-use, extremely powerful swift object, that will make creation of your data models breeze.
+Insanely easy-to-use, extremely powerful swift magic, that will make creation of your data models breeze.

 > Too tired to read?
 That is understandable.
 That is why I made this example.
 You will find it little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Warp/tree/master/Example).
 Just download and run in XCode.